albertopeam/blockchain-developer_supply-chain/README.md

 # Documentation

 The contract address
+    Transaction ID
+    Contract address
+?NOT DEPLOYED UNTIL TEST IT WITH THE FRONTEND

 If libraries were used, include why these libraries were adopted. truffle-assertions -> to test events emitted by contracts

 If IPFS is used, include how IPFS is used in this project.